MicrosoftDocs/learn/learn-pr/azure/blob-storage-image-upload-static-web-apps/includes/2-upload-to-blob-storage.md

 By enabling CORS, you'll have a secure way to allow your web application that lives under your own domain to upload files to your Azure Blob Storage account that lives under the Azure domain.

-In the next step, you'll to set up your Azure Blob Storage account and enable CORS.
+In the next step, you'll set up your Azure Blob Storage account and enable CORS.